 In the 1980s, Hout Bay got its very own passport as part of a tourism stunt to give the seaside town more personality.
-The initiative was started by the Lions and Rotary Club for charity drives and the passports can still be purchased today to keep as souvenirs.
+The initiative was started by the owner of Mariner’s Wharf and Mainstream Mall, Stanley Dorman for charity drives and the passports can still be purchased today to keep as souvenirs.

 Known as the “Hout Bay Magician”, Boltman had a daring idea to use his passport while traveling on cruise ships.
 He wondered if he could get away with using the Hout Bay passport and the stunt quickly became an international success.

 “When I went cruising it came with my bag of tricks and when I saw the first line of passengers going through customs my naughty sense of humor took over.
 Although as an entertainer with a ships ID card we didn’t have to, but I couldn’t resist,” says Boltman.

 According to Boltman he was able to stamp his passport and travel to a variety of places from Israel, New Zealand and Australia to Tazmania, Fiji and Tonga – all with his trusty Hout Bay Passport.

 Eventually it become a game between Boltman and the ship staff, where they would bet on whether his passport would get stamped or not.
 Boltman says it was a highlight for him over the years watching the staff eagerly wait to see if he would be arrested or if his passport would simply be stamped.

 “In Southampton they also stamped it with a six months visitors visa… finally leaving getting it stamped at Heathrow.
 After the first few stamps it was easy because A… It looked quite real and B customs open it and seeing all the stamps, they just look for the next blank area for theirs,” he adds.